 There’s another act of violence against trans people, misgendering.
 This occurs when people refuse to use a trans person’s pronouns, instead using the pronouns the person was assigned at birth.
-Jeremy is continuously misgendered.
+Colin is continuously misgendered.
 Akin to misgendering is the act of using someone’s birth name, also known as their dead name in the trans community.
 Both can cause a great deal of emotional distress to a trans person, as well as disrespecting the right to their own identity.
 At least 22 people have been killed this year because they were transgender women.
 I say at least because some end up being dead named and identified as male.
 Their names were read at our Transgender Day of Remembrance service this year and an appalling number were identified by the phrase “unknown woman”.
 Outing someone is an act of violence.
 Telling people your female friend “used to be male” puts her at risk of being beaten up or murdered.
 Telling people your male friend “used to be female” puts him at risk of being beaten up or raped.
 If you have a trans friend that’s great.
 Don’t betray their trust by outing them so you can appear cool or trendy.
 Don’t betray their trust because you’re struggling with accepting your new information about their gender.
 Introduce them with their pronouns and chosen name then move on.

 We are all human.
 We all have hopes, dreams, hobbies, and a burning need to know why Facebook keeps switching to “top profile” (the last one might be just me).
 Don’t let a label get between you and another person.